NathanielCogneaux/Granger-Causality-Test-on-Time-Series/README.md

 This repository contains a small piece of code I wanted to preserve for future reference—and to share with anyone interested in the **Granger causality test** and the preprocessing required to apply it effectively.

-⚠️ **Note:** The code is not directly ready for production use; it's more of a conceptual prototype or "food for thought."
+⚠**Note:** The code is not directly ready for production use; it's more of a conceptual prototype or "food for thought."

-## 🧠 Overview
+## Overview

 The **Granger causality test** is an econometric hypothesis test used to determine whether one time-series variable provides statistically significant information to forecast another.
 It’s commonly applied to **multivariate time-series data** with a specified lag.